rpfilomeno/rpfilomeno.github.io/_posts/2016-04-11-aws-ec2-vpc-loadbalancer.markdown

     </tr>
   </tbody>
 </table>
-Attach these newly created interfaces to their respertive EC2 instance host.
+Attach these newly created interfaces to their respective EC2 instance hosts.
 Note that when you login into you hosts and use _ifconfig -a_ command, the added interfaces will not assign the private IPs under these _shadow_ subnets, only the IPs for _subnet1-a_ and _subnet2-b_ and this is normal -- thats why we call them _shadows_.

 Finally create your load balancer and select subnets _subnet1-a-shadow_ and _subnet2-b-shadow_ and after a few minutes when the DNS updates you should be able to ping and access your LB's through its DNS name.